 Wash your hair once a week at most, your natural oils are there to nourish your hair and over-washing will cause further damage.
 Give your hair plenty of TLC with protein and moisturizing masks and treatments.

-Check out Camille’s complete tutorial below:
+Check out Camille’s complete tutorial on how she managed to bleach her curly hair beautifully below: